Ministers of other Faiths

 In its reforms of the liturgy, the Second Vatican Council mandated that the primary liturgical symbols be allowed to “speak”, and that there be a noble simplicity in the rituals used.
 Therefore, in preparing your wedding liturgy, any elements that might prove distracting to those gathered for prayer, indeed any elements that might not add to the communal prayer of the liturgy, should be treated cautiously, and perhaps omitted.
 These might include:

 - The presentation of flowers to the Blessed Mother, while often associated with Catholic weddings, is not actually a part of the rite.
 Since it is an expression of the private devotion of the bride or the couple, it is best done privately, immediately following the liturgy, but not during it.

 - Throwing rice or seed is not permitted on church grounds.
 Silk petals may be thrown during the processional but must be picked up immediately following the wedding.

 St, Thomas Aquinas does not have a maintenance staff to clean up after weddings.
-A refundable deposit of $200 will be collected two weeks before the wedding.
+A refundable deposit of $250 will be collected when securing the wedding date.
 The deposit will be returned following the wedding if all rooms and church property are left neat and clean, as they were found.

 Church Decorations on your Wedding day